kim-jae-eun/kim-jae-eun/README.md

 ### Hi there 👋

 #### 🌱 I’m currently learning ...
-Big date analysis class from Multi-Campus
+Big data analysis class from Multi-Campus
 Everything is so new to me, but progress is what I really pursue.
 Who know's I'll be a great developer one day? 💁